Jods-Its/Jods-Camping-Tools/README.md

 ![Image](https://github.com/Jods-Its/Jods-Camping-Tools/blob/main/Images/screen_8c652d5a-4861-49b4-a407-add56cec5ca2_hi.png)

-> Use tanning racks (beta feature) to dry pelts faster!
+> Use tanning racks to dry pelts faster, even outdoors!

 ## Installation

- * Download the latest .modcomponent file in [releases](https://github.com/Jods-Its/Jods-Camping-Tools/releases), drop in mods folder and enjoy!
+ * Download the latest .zip file in [releases](https://github.com/Jods-Its/Jods-Camping-Tools/releases), unzip, drop contents in mods folder and enjoy!
  * Requires [ModComponent](https://github.com/dommrogers/ModComponent) and all its dependencies to work.
+ * Requires [ExamineActionsAPI](https://github.com/No3371/TLD-ExamineActionsAPI) for the tanning rack to work.
+ * Requires [Modders' Gear Toolbox](https://github.com/Jods-Its/Modders-Gear-Toolbox) to get the materials and tools for crafting.

 ## Contents

-**V.1.0.0 (Base):**

 - 2 Craftable tents: Tarp Tent and Hunter's Tent.
-Alternative options to bedrolls.
+Upgrades to bedrolls.
 They have collision (on scene reload) and can block wind.

-- 3 Tools: Jeremiah's Knife, Scrap Metal Shard (craftable) and Tape Roll.
+- 2 knives from Wintermute: Jeremiah's Knife and Scrap Metal Shard (craftable).

-- 1 Material: Tarp Sheet.

 - 1 Clothing item: Ranger Satchel.
 Adds +2kg bonus.

 - 6 Research books: Survival 101 series.

-- 5 Collectibles maps, scattered around Bear Island.
+- 5 maps, scattered around Bear Island.
+You can survey them to reveal the whole map of the region.

-**V.2.0.1 (Contains beta content):**

-- Improvised striker, a craftable version of the striker.

 - Metal lighter (beta), a tool for starting fires and provide light.

-- Tanning rack (beta), cure animal skins faster (Wolf, moose, bear and deer).
+- Tanning rack, cure animal skins faster (Wolf, moose, bear and deer).

 ## Troubleshooting